-When a call is made from a web resource to isUserInRole(String roleName) the implementation of this method must obtain a WebRoleRefPermission object with name corresponding to the servlet-name of the calling web resource and with actions equal to the roleName used in the call.
+When a call is made from a web resource to isUserInRole(String roleName) the implementation of this method must obtain a WebRoleRefPermission object with name corresponding to the servletname of the calling web resource and with actions equal to the roleName used in the call.
 For the special case where the call to isUserInRole is made from a web resource that is not mapped to a Servlet (i.e. by a servlet-mapping), the name of the WebRoleRefPermission must be the empty string.
 In either case, the implementation of the isUserInRole method must then use one of the methods described in Checking the Caller for a Permission to determine if the WebRoleRefPermission has been granted to the caller.
-If a SecurityException is thrown in the permission determination, it must be caught, and the result of the determination must be that the permission is not granted to the caller.
+If a SecurityException is thrown in the permission is not granted to the caller.
+If it is determined that the WebRoleRefPermission has been granted to the caller, isUserInRole must be that the permission is not granted to the caller.
 If it is determined that the WebRoleRefPermission has been granted to the caller, isUserInRole must be false.